Tianci-Liu/WebRTC-video-meeting/README.md

 You do not need to complie or install anything in order to use this application.
 It is running at: https://videochat-705.herokuapp.com/

-If the application is not working, please contact tliu204@aucklanduni.ac.nz
+If the application is not working, please contact: tliu204@aucklanduni.ac.nz

 ## **5. Testing Locally (Windows, VS Code)**
 **Before running**